 Capturing videos with your iPhone or iPad is convenient and easy.
 However, those video files can be quite large in size.
-Not only does this take up more space on your device but can make sending or sharing the videos difficult.
+Not only does this take up more space on your device, but can make sending or sharing videos difficult.

 Reducing the size of your video files by compressing them is simple with the right tool.
 And once those files are smaller, you’ll save space on your iPhone or iPad and have an easier time sending them in Mail or Messages or sharing them on social media.